-1. INTRODUCTION
+1. Introduction

 The basis of high-precision (cm-level) GNSS Network RTK positioning is the presence of a network of Continuously Operating Reference Stations (CORS).
-The CORS stations permanently collect GNSS data which are sent to a computing center.
-This computing center then computes a network solution, combining the data of the CORS stations in a least-squares adjustment in order to produce the parameters of interests, which are basically atmospheric (ionospheric and tropospheric) delay parameters.
-These atmospheric delay estimates from the network are consequently used to predict the atmospheric errors at the Network RTK rover's location, by means of sophisticated modeling or interpolation.
-The rover's position is then estimated using the atmospheric corrections and the data of one of the CORS stations as received from the computing center.
-Examples of commercial Network RTK systems are described in e.g. (Euler et al., 2001) and (Vollath et al., 2000).
+The CORS stations permanently collect

+GNSS data which are sent to a computing center.
+This computing center then computes a network solution, combining the data of the CORS stations in a least-squares adjustment in order to produce the parameters of interest, which are basically atmospheric (ionospheric and tropospheric) delay parameters.
+These atmospheric delay estimates from the network are consequently used to predict the (differential) atmospheric errors at the approximate location of the Network RTK rover, by means of sophisticated modeling or interpolation.
+The rover's position is then estimated with high precision using the atmospheric corrections and the data of one of the CORS stations as received from the computing center.
+Examples of commercial Network RTK systems are described in e.g. Euler et al. (2001) and Vollath et al. (2000).